parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 to vanilla javascript.
 It someway resemble Scala inline XML, but applied to javascript.

 __If you don't know Scala lang, here you'll find [an excellent post on it's XML inline feature](http://www.eishay.com/2009/05/scala-and-xml-part-1.html)__

+Jsx is thought to be paired with React, allowing you to insert your template markup directly into your main javascript react files.